Isambard Summit 2026 — Full Programme

 12:35 — Understanding Partitioned Learning Dynamics

 Federated Learning occurs in situations where a model needs to be trained on data which cannot all be stored in the same place.
-This frequently occurs in domains with private data such as healthcare or finance.
 Continual Learning occurs in situations where a model gets shown different data over time.
-A model trained to predict the weather from data 50 years ago will be worse off today due to the underlying change in weather from climate change.
+A model trained to predict how a patient moves will degrade in performance as a patient's condition progresses.
 In previous theoretical work, we have outlined how both of these two learning paradigms fall under the umbrella term of "Partitioned Learning".
-Thanks to Isambard AI we are able to simulate these complex systems to compare how their learning dynamics vary with respect to their data distributions.
+Using Isambard AI we are training models on data collected from in-home monitoring experiments, with the end goal being able to support patients who both vary in movement patterns across federated networks and change in movement patterns over time as their conditions progress.
+This work is supported by the VIVO Hub for Enhanced Independent Living.

 14:00 — Nightingale-AI